 Often, we can’t squirm out from under the thumb of the inner critic that professes to be the judge and jury of our inner life.
 Yet this voice or drive is just one-half of an inner conflict that, for most of us, is so familiar we don’t know who we are without it.
 Our defensive unconscious ego (the seat of inner passivity) takes up the other half of the conflict.
 Most people haven’t achieved sufficient autonomy in their own sense of self to escape this conflict.
 This lack of insight prevents us from understanding our unconscious resonance with the feeling of being criticized or judged.

 Mainstream psychology tends to overlook both the inner critic and inner passivity.
 Superficial psychology emphasizes handling conflict involving criticism through rational, reasonable dialogue and polite listening to one another.
 This cognitive approach can have some limited benefit in reducing external conflict—but it doesn’t make us more conscious.
 And this approach usually doesn’t mention the problem of inner criticism or teach us how to escape from the tyranny of the inner critic.
 It also declines to acknowledge unresolved, negative emotions and their power to disrupt our life.
-An egotistical bias emerges in its assumption that mind can tame emotions.
+An egotistical bias emerges, as well, in the assumption that mind can tame emotions.
 Whatever is unresolved in our psyche produces negative emotions that are going to get the best of us in some manner or other.

 Now, let’s get to the heart of the issue, why we’re so easily feel offended by the allegedly insensitive remarks of others, even when those remarks don’t directly apply to us.
 There are two main reasons.